BaileyLitherland/Visitor-Predicition/README.md

 I would add the parameter of OKTA cloud cover instead of solar MJ/m^2 and even use forecasted weather instead of assuming the actual weather is an accurate repensentation of forecasted weather.

 I would also consider time since/until next school holidays as a new parameter, this was previously untested.

+I am unable to provide the data collection scripts and predata handling scripts for privacy reasons.
+However the zoo data was taken from an internal system as a csv of over 30 million rows which was wrangled with python.